mhibx/wazuh-security-monitoring-lab/investigations/incident-01-smb-authentication.md

 These fields provided additional context beyond the Wazuh alert itself, including the authentication package, workstation name, target username, and reason for the failure.

+### Source IP Analysis

+The source IP recorded by Windows was `192.168.1.7`, which corresponds to the Ubuntu host rather than the Kali VM.

+This is expected because the Kali VM is connected through libvirt NAT.
+The Ubuntu host performs the network address translation before the traffic reaches the Windows endpoint.

+The workstation field, `KALI-ATTACKER`, provides additional context linking the authentication attempt to the Kali-based test environment.

+This demonstrates why a SOC analyst should avoid interpreting a source IP in isolation and should consider the surrounding network topology and other available telemetry.

 ---

 ## Wazuh Alert Analysis